aloknath1/globe/README.md

 # globe
 Selecting country and rotating globe

-Run the below command to run the server on node on windows node app.js
+Run the below command to run the server on node on windows:

+node app.js